 - Africell takes Vodacom, Tigo and Airtel to court over their refusal to interconnect networks;

-- Yozma Timeturns pays initial licence fee instalment, proposes mobile services launch later in 2014;
+- Yozma Timeturns pays initial licence fee instalment, proposes mobile services launch;

 - Vodacom reaches dispute settlement with its partner CWN, paving the way for continued investment in the country;